akvaplan-niva/fvtools/README.md

     - `casename_obc.dat`
     - `casename_spg.dat`

+- `river forcing: fvtools.pre_pro.BuildRivers.main`
-- `fvtools.pre_pro.BuildRivers.main` creates river forcing for your experiment
+  - creates river forcing for your experiment
+- `open boundary forcing: fvtools.nesting.fvcom2fvcom_nesting.main`
+  - Create a nestingzone grid: `fvtools.nesting.get_ngrd.main`
-- `fvtools.nesting.get_ngrd.main` cuts out a nestingzone mesh from the main mesh
+  - cuts out a nestingzone mesh from the main mesh
   - for fvcom to fvcom nested domains, this routine will dump the `casename_bathymetry.dat` file to your `input` folder
+- `atmospheric forcing: fvtools.atm.read_metCoop.main`
-- `fvtools.atm.read_metCoop.main` interpolates atmospheric forcing to your domain
+  - interpolates atmospheric forcing to your domain

-Nesting is for ROMS nested and FVCOM nested models are done using:
+## For forcing a mother model

+The mother model, is the model we use to force smaller-domain FVCOM models at their open boundaries.
+This is typically coarser, but covers a much greater domain.
+To make open boundary forcing for mother models, we interpolate hydrography from ROMS models operated by the MET office:

+  - `nestingzone grid for mother models: fvtools.nesting.get_ngrd`
-- `fvtools.nesting.roms_nesting_fg.main`
+  - `make forcing: fvtools.nesting.roms_nesting_fg.main`
     - will dump a `casename_bathymetry.dat` file to your `input` folder
-- `fvtools.nesting.fvcom2fvcom_nesting.main`

 # Workflow:
-A typical Akvaplan FVCOM experiment goes through some standard steps:
+A typical Akvaplan FVCOM experiment is made following these steps:

-## Preparing an experiment
+## Preparing an experiment folder
 1. Create a folder called `casename` and a subfolder of it called `input`.

 2. Put a `casename_sigma.dat` file into `casename/input`, for example a TANH sigma coordinate:
 ```dat
 NUMBER OF SIGMA LEVELS = 35